basnijholt/py-nsapi/README.rst

 What is this repository for?
 ----------------------------

--  This python3 module is for getting the NS Train times
+-  This python3 module is for easy usage of the the NS Train API

 How do I get set up?
 --------------------